Understanding where the audio signal currently is, and where it will go, is a key aspect of working on a large format mixing console.

 In our imaginary studio this is the same single channel we have.
 So now there are two signal paths to meter and monitor on one strip â€“ the signal coming from the musician into the desk (Channel Path) and the signal coming from Tape back onto the desk (Monitor Path) this requires switching or splitting between which layer of the channel strip we are metering or monitoring.
-It is common, for example, to meter Channel path while listening to Monitor path.
+It is common, for example, to meter Channel Path while listening to Monitor Path.

 As you can see it is very important to grasp where and when your signal will be at any given time, and more importantly WHICH signal you are metering or monitoring.

-The Monitor Path is the mix we want to listen to because the simple fact is that the sound coming from the musician will change as the signal travels through the microphone, down all the wires and components, through the console channel, through analog to digital conversion, and back to the console and speakers.
+The Monitor Path is the mix we generally want to listen to because the simple fact is that the sound coming from the musician will change as the signal travels through the microphone, down all the wires and components, through the console channel, through analog to digital conversion, and back to the console and speakers.
 As a result, the Channel Path and Monitor Path often sound very different from one another.

 The foldback mix is probably the most important mix to get up and running as quickly as possible.
-This mix is the one sent back to the musicians in the studio so that they can hear themselves and each other.
+This mix is the one sent back to the musicians in the live room so that they can hear themselves and each other.
 This is quite often set up to be run from dedicated sends on the desk.

 A foldback mix can make or break a recording session and you really, really need to know where your signals are so that each musician can be fed a desired signal at a desired level quickly and efficiently so as not to disrupt the creative flow of Â a recording session.

 Signal Flow lies at the heart of audio engineering.
 Without a firm grasp of where a signal is coming from, how a signal is moved around a system, and where it will be at any given time within that system, you will be tearing your hair out trying to figure out why you can only hear guitars on the left channel, why the drums are dropping in and out of the mix for no apparent reason, and all the while trying to figure out a way for the bassist to have a direct line into the desk via his homemade “vintage” pedal, which for some unknown reason uses bantam to RCA cables, and the vocalist yelling at you because the headphone mix is only coming through on one side of the headphones he only plugged in halfway.